JuroOravec/apify-actor-skcris/.actor/README.md

 - **Blazing fast**

-  - The actor doesn't use browser, which means it's fast and cheap.
+  - The actor doesn't use a browser, which means it's fast and cheap.
   - High throughput - browser paginates at 10 entries per page.
 This scraper goes at 500 entries per page (~ 13x speed performance improvement).
 - **3 kinds of datasets**